Jack Grealish Profile

 |Born||Sep 10, 1995|

-Known for his dazzling skills, the flamboyant midfielder has become a soccer sensation overnight and is known for his loyalty towards playing for boyhood club Aston Villa.
+Known for his dazzling skills, the flamboyant midfielder has become a soccer sensation playing for boyhood club Aston Villa.
 This earned him a move to Manchester City in the summer of 2021.

 Grealish had a loan spell at Notts County in 2013/14, playing 39 games with a return of five goals in all competitions.
 The Birmingham-born player represented the Republic of Ireland up until the Under-21s before pledging his allegiance to England.